Brian Tomasik: Wild animal suffering

-Recognition by Peter Singer

-Peter Singer has credited Tomasik, along with Horta and Faria, with helping to establish wild animal suffering as a serious topic within animal ethics.
-Singer has said their work influenced his decision to include the subject in Animal Liberation Now, having previously considered it too speculative to address in earlier editions of the book.
-He also cited work by Tomasik and Horta in his 2015 book on effective altruism, The Most Good You Can Do.
+Peter Singer has credited Tomasik, along with Oscar Horta and Catia Faria, with helping to establish wild animal suffering as a topic within animal ethics.
+Singer said their work influenced his decision to include the subject in Animal Liberation Now, after he had considered it too speculative to address in earlier editions of the book.
+Singer also cited Tomasik and Horta in his 2015 book on effective altruism, The Most Good You Can Do.

-Criticism

-Concerns about insect welfare and human exceptionalism
+Insect welfare and human exceptionalism

-In a 2014 article in the National Review, Wesley J. Smith criticized Tomasik's concern for insect welfare as an example of rejecting human exceptionalism.
-Smith questioned the implications of prioritizing the potential suffering of insects, particularly in comparison to human interests, and expressed skepticism about proposals to reduce insect populations on moral grounds.
-He also cited Tomasik's suggestions for insect farming standards and concern over insect deaths in nature as indicative of what he viewed as a disproportionate focus on sentience as the primary basis of moral concern.
+In a 2014 article for National Review, Wesley J. Smith criticized Tomasik's concern for insect welfare as an example of rejecting human exceptionalism.
+Smith questioned the implications of prioritizing the potential suffering of insects, particularly in comparison with human interests, and expressed skepticism about proposals to reduce insect populations on moral grounds.
+He also cited Tomasik's suggestions for insect farming standards and concern over insect deaths in nature as examples of what he viewed as an excessive focus on sentience as the basis of moral concern.

-Debate over habitat destruction
+Habitat destruction

-Philosopher Kyle Johannsen has critiqued Tomasik's argument that intentional habitat destruction could be justified as a means of reducing wild animal suffering, particularly among r-strategist species.
-While acknowledging that such measures might reduce total suffering, Johannsen argues that Tomasik's position depends on a utilitarian ethical framework that places less importance on moral constraints against directly causing harm.
+Philosopher Kyle Johannsen has criticized Tomasik's argument that intentional habitat destruction could be justified as a way to reduce wild animal suffering, particularly among r-strategist species.
+While acknowledging that such measures might reduce total suffering, Johannsen argues that Tomasik's position depends on a utilitarian framework that gives less weight to moral constraints against directly causing harm.
 From a moderate deontological perspective, Johannsen contends that negative duties, such as the duty not to kill or displace animals, are more stringent than positive duties to prevent suffering.
-He concludes that intentional habitat destruction is morally impermissible even if it would improve net outcomes, and instead advocates for cautious, harm-avoiding interventions in nature.
+He concludes that intentional habitat destruction is morally impermissible even if it would improve net outcomes, and instead supports cautious, harm-avoiding interventions in nature.

 In The Oxford Handbook of Consequentialism, philosophers Tyler M. John and Jeff Sebo describe Tomasik's view as exemplifying the "Logic of the Logger".
-While recognizing the internal coherence of this position within consequentialism, they caution that it could unintentionally justify ecologically harmful actions and reduce empathy toward wild animals.
-They recommend a more cautious ethical stance, grounded in further empirical understanding of ecological systems, before endorsing large-scale interventions based on such reasoning.
+While recognizing the coherence of this position within consequentialism, they caution that it could unintentionally justify ecologically harmful actions and reduce empathy toward wild animals.
+They recommend a more cautious ethical stance, based on further empirical study of ecological systems, before endorsing large interventions based on such reasoning.